szczynk/blog/content/introduction.md

 ---
-title: 'Introduction'
+title: "Introduction"
 subtitle: "Hi, my name is Szczynk.
 I'm just a regular guy that like coding."
-lead: 'Where I finally decided to blog.'
+lead: "Where I finally decided to blog."
 description: "Hi, I'm Szczynk, a final year student of physics degree specialized in material computational physics from State University of Jakarta.
 Currently working on bachelor thesis about the effect of external electric field on electrical and magnetic properties of NiBr2 monolayer based density functional theory (DFT)."
 cover:
   image: 'introduction.png'